stevedonovan/gentle-intro/part2.md

 ## Enums in their Full Glory

 Rust enums in their full form are like C unions on steroids, like a Ferrari compared to a Fiat Uno.
-Consider the problem of storing different values in a type-safe way (often called 'Variants', somewhat confusingly.)
+Consider the problem of storing different values in a type-safe way.

 ```rust
 // enum3.rs